junxit/us-congress-bills-114/bill.md

 # H.R.
 212

-> To amend the Safe Drinking Water Act to provide for the assessment and management of the risk of algal toxins in drinking water, and for other purposes.
+> To amend the Safe Drinking Water Act to provide for the assessment and management of the risk of cyanotoxins in drinking water, and for other purposes.

 ## § 1.
 Short title